TooTallNate/browserify-single-file/README.md

 slow `--transform` or `--plugin` options since the transformation has already taken place in the compiled `foo.js` file.

-For future invokations of browserify, it won't need to recompile the TypeScript file unless it gets changed again, since Make is good at keeping track of `mtime` changes.
+For future invocations of browserify, it won't need to recompile the TypeScript file unless it gets changed again, since Make is good at keeping track of `mtime` changes.